Cognitive behavioural therapy (CBT)

 It’s important to choose a therapeutic approach that fits you.
 Understanding the benefits and limitations of CBT can help you decide whether you’d like to give it a try.

 • CBT can be as effective as taking medication.
-This makes it a great drug-free alternative for treating mental health issues
+This makes it a great drug-free alternative for treating mental health conditions

 • CBT will give you practical and helpful strategies that you can use in everyday life to help you cope better with future stresses and difficulties